SBroaddus220/FEH_SDP_PROJECT/README.md

 If the user touches the walls inside any of the three levels then the entire game is <em>reset to the beginning</em>.

-The following image displays the menu of the game, here the user has the option to: play the game in single or two player mode, see the game's stats, view the instructions on how to play the game, view the credits, and quit the game.
+At the main menu, the user has the option to: play the game in single or two player mode, see the game's stats, view the instructions on how to play the game, view the credits, or quit the game.
 When the player either successfully beats the game or dies in one of the levels, they are returned to this menu screen.
 This lets the player choose to replay the game or select any of the other options.

 <hr />